berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 - Contribute to data-driven insights on women’s cognitive performance in Turkey

 # Data Sources and Dataset Description
 This project relies on self-collected data from female students in Turkey.
-The Google Forms used to colect the related data.
+The Google Forms and Beije application used to colect the related data.
 The dataset includes following information:
 - cycle_start : the starting date of the menstrual cycle
 - cycle_end : the ending date of the menstrual cycle
 - period_length : avarega menstrula period length (will be calculated based on the cycle_start and cyclye_end data of the participant)